coupies-gmbh/android-sdk/README.md

 #COUPIES Android SDK
 The COUPIES Android SDK enables you to easily integrate coupons in your app.
 The easiest way is to display everything in our CoupiesWebView (a customized WebView) or in an original WebView and let COUPIES do the rendering.
 You can customize the appearance with CSS.
 It is also possible to retrieve the objects directly (e.g. coupons and locations) and do the UI natively.

-#Installation
+##Installation

 We recommend gradle builds.
-If you wish to integrate COUPIES based on the Eclipse IDE please conatct us at felix.schul@coupies.de for more informations.
+If you wish to integrate COUPIES based on the Eclipse IDE please conatct us at felix.schul@coupies.de for more information.

-##Add these permissions in your Manifest:
+###Add these permissions in your Manifest:
 ```xml
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>